 Shea butter is rich in fatty acids which are clinically-proven to moisturize hair – especially textured hair.4 Shea butter is so much more than just a moisturizer.
-We love it for its multi-tasking benefits for all hair types.We use Shea butter in our shampoo and conditioner because it will:
+We love it for its multi-tasking benefits for all hair types.We use Shea butter in our conditioner because it will:

 Protect your hair and scalp from sun damage: Shea butter acts as a natural sunscreen for your hair5 because it contains compounds that absorb UV rays.

 Prevent hair damage from heat-styling: Shea butter in our Mend heat-protectant seals your hair shaft to prevent dryness and breakage from heat-styling.